Day Two - What Empathy is Not

 Empathy is not codependency.

 We don’t practice empathy out of our desire to be needed.
 Instead, we offer empathy out of love and concern for another.
-If we demonstrate empathy because we find our worth or value in meeting the needs of others, we’ve likely crossed the line into codependency.
+If we demonstrate empathy because we find our worth or value in meeting the needs of others, we’ve likely crossed the line into codependency.3

 Empathy is not only for negative emotions.

 We can deepen our connection with others by empathizing with positive emotions.
 A 2004 study showed that romantic relationships were higher in commitment, satisfaction, trust, and intimacy when partners actively validated each other’s accomplishments.
 Unsurprisingly, negative responses to a partner’s bid for validation or connection correlated with negative relational outcomes.
-What is surprising is “passive constructive” responses (e.g., “Oh cool.
+What is surprising is that “passive constructive” responses (e.g., “Oh, cool.
 Guess what I did today?!”) had similar relationship outcomes as destructive or negative responses.
 When we fail to offer validation (“I’m so excited for you!
 Tell me more.”), we risk hurting those closest to us.

 Opportunities to deepen connection through positive validation frequently present themselves in our non-romantic relationships.
 Letting these opportunities pass is easy because they rarely seem urgent.
 For most of us, our impulse to help a struggling friend or loved one is strong, but our impulse to look for opportunities to notice and appreciate the accomplishments of others is less intense.
 And yet, if we can make a point to validate positive emotions and experiences, we will unlock a new depth of connection in our relationships.